 Location of the .DBC File

 Where you save this file is stored in the registry and will be used by all the different ILLiad components on that machine that use the Alias Manager.
 The current default DBC file for the machine is displayed at the bottom of the Alias Manager in the status bar.
-To select a specific DBC file to use for the system, choose it on the list on the left and hit the Set Default button in the ribbon.
+To select a specific DBC file to use for the system, choose it on the list on the left and hit the Set Default (Local Machine) button in the ribbon.

 Since the SQL Alias Manager encrypts the dbc file, a staff user can't see any passwords saved in the file.
 Opening the file in the Alias Manager will not display the passwords and will also not allow copying of the passwords using the clipboard.